MLH-Fellowship/Simplify/README.md

 Devpost Submission: https://devpost.com/software/simplify-cvn8mg

+Text_Summarizer_Models.ipynb: This Jupyter notebook contains the BART text-summarization model, which the team is currently investigating.
+We plan on implementing either this particular model or something similar to handle text-summarization over newspaper3k.

 ## Made with ❤️ by Pod 1.1.6 - the Git Geese:
 |                       Cirill Dalangin                        |                         Clara Chick                          |                          Caleb Lim                           |